This page is dedicated to our deceased family members.

 Betty attended South High School contrary to the family’s wishes but there was no money for tuition to a Catholic high school.
 She worked at Neisners 5 & 10 cent store, as it was called, in the cafeteria department.
 Betty was later recommended for a position at Prudential Insurance in downtown Omaha at 17th & Farnam where she worked for many years.

 George and Betty met while at South High.
 They were same age and had some classes together but didn’t start dating until later.
 She was so bashful and had no interest in boys.
 Her closest friends were girls from St. Agnes.
-George and Betty took a serious liking of each other after he returned from World War II.
+George and Betty took a serious liking of each other after he left the service after World War II.
 George went to the sugar rationing office and shared an elevator ride with Betty and her sister Margie who going to visit another sister Mary Clare who worked at the rationing office.
-George knew Mary Clare’s boyfriend Ray Smolinski, so later he asked him to arrange a blind date with Betty to the Peony Park dance hall.
+George knew Mary Clare’s boyfriend Ray Smolinski.
+He later asked Ray to arrange a blind date with Betty to the Peony Park dance hall.
 He had a motorcycle, which was almost scandalous at that time, and despite being shy she would ride on it with him.
 Since George was also Catholic that gave him an “in” with her parents.
 When George took Betty to meet his parents his mom knew right away that Betty was the girl for George.
 After a courtship of a couple of years they were married at St. Agnes Church on May 1st, 1948.
 They moved into their first house on 39th & Gordon and later moved to a house on Hanscom Blvd. as the family quickly added five girls.

 Betty’s greatest talent and hobby was her work at home as a seamstress.
 She made many dresses for the girls as they grew up and even into their adulthood.
 She handmade all the exquisite First Communion and wedding veils for her daughters and granddaughters.
 She was also a great cook and it is reported she made excellent cherry pie.
 Unfortunately because of George’s work schedule many dinners had to be held into the evening as they waited for him to come home.